In this section, you choose and configure the settings necessary to simulate mechanical motion with a Simscape™ Multibody™ model.

 Cutting closed loops in a Simscape Multibody block diagram.
 Each closed loop is cut at one Joint, Constraint, or Driver block.
 The simulation internally replaces the cut block with an implicit constraint equivalent to the original closed loop.

 Marking Automatically Cut Joints.
 Selecting the Mark automatically cut joints check box in the Simscape Multibody 1G node of your model's Configuration Parameters dialog causes Simulink to mark the icons of any Joint blocks in closed loops that it cuts during simulation of the model.
+By default, the check box is not selected.

 The space of motion allowed to the DoFs by the constraints, or constraint manifold K, is a subspace of the full space Q of DoFs.
 (Q includes both coordinates and their velocities.)
 A Simscape Multibody simulation initializes your model by projecting the initial state of its machines on to K. During simulation, the constraints ensure that the motion remains on K, and Simulink solves for the motion only in the constrained subspace.